-Career counselling addresses the challenges solopreneurs have, by situating their life experience in a holistic framework, and by introducing skill and strengths assessments.
+Career counselling situates your life experience in a holistic framework, and evaluating skill and strengths assessments.
 This generates a guide to actions that expand three career management skills: work-life balance; life-long learning; and a positive self-concept.
-Career management is a crucial expertise supporting you in the quest for financial independence through solopreneurship.
-One aim of my career counselling in Perth service is to advise on how to fulfil those goals with your own ingenuity.
-This is important for people committed to creating and maintaining the meaning they draw from a creative life.
+Career management is a crucial expertise supporting you in the quest for a significant career and a satisfying relationship.
+One aim of my career counselling in Perth service is to advise on how to fullfil those goals with your personal ingenuity.
+This is important for people committed to creating and maintaining the meaning they draw from a career.

 Shared career transitions in mid-career

 Mid-career professionals aged 30 or more have a range of career development needs stemming from life-stage transitions.
-Additionally, they often have to overcome age and gender barriers in their workplace and potential employers.
-Their professional career goals include: a desire for continuing employment, both for the stimulation it provides, and the financial demands of lifestyle and retirement.
-The career management skills of work-life balance; life-long learning; and a positive self-concept grounded in a keen understanding of their capacities and limitations, are among the key career development needs of solopreneurs as they get deeper into their business journey.
+Additionally, they often have to overcome age and gender barriers in their workplace and with potential employers.
+Their professional career goals can include: a desire for continuing employment, both for the stimulation it provides, and the financial demands of lifestyle and retirement.
+The career management skills of work-life balance; life-long learning; and a positive self-concept grounded in a keen understanding of your capacities and limitations, are among the key career development needs as you get deeper into your professional journey.

-Solopreneurs, like many professionals in Mid-career are likely to be in transition on several levels.
+Many professionals in Mid-career are likely to be in transition on several levels.
 Firstly, after establishing a career, around the age of 40 there is a transition to the maintenance career stage and mindset.
-A characteristic of this transition is to question whether to continue growing in the current day job, or whether to re-orientate.
-The need to change day jobs often arises if there is a desire to reclaim aspects of the self that the prioritisation of other aspects of life has over-ridden, including “suppressed talents, interests and values.”
+A characteristic of this transition is to question whether to continue growing in your current professional role, or whether to re-orientate.
+The need to change roles often arises if there is a desire to reclaim aspects of your self that the prioritisation of other aspects of life has over-ridden, including “suppressed talents, interests and values.”

 Once through that transition the next is the ‘Establishment’ stage.
 It usually continues into the mid-60’s.
 The primary career management task for individuals in Establishment is to preserve their professional self-concept.
-This can be a challenge for solopreneurs and creative people who struggle with standard evaluations of their progress in day jobs, and have begun to doubt the meaning of the works they have completed.
+This can be a challenge for many people who struggle with standard evaluations of their career progress, and have begun to doubt the meaning of the work they have completed.
 The task of preserving your self-concept in these circumstances is often aided by consciously re-finding your self when you are in the mid-career mindset.

-Sometimes solopreneurs have to navigate additional transitions in their 30’s and 40’s, such as returning to education or employment after a break.
-Professionals with a history of part-time and contract work also have fewer opportunities for ongoing roles, and face having to seek a new employment contract or project more often than professionals who never pursued their own business full-time.
+Sometimes women have to navigate additional transitions in their 30’s and 40’s, such as returning to education or employment after a break.
+Professionals with a history of part-time and contract work also have fewer opportunities for ongoing roles, and face having to seek a new employment contract or project more often than professionals who never took time out to raise children or pursue their own business full-time.
 For many people in their 40’s an important factor in successfully dealing with these transitions is having a strong positive self-concept that can be projected into their day job.
 A strong, positive self-esteem is particularly important for professionals in mid-career if their employment finishes for reasons other than the natural end of a contract.
 Those reasons include changes like “relocation, family circumstances …and unexpected circumstances” that can often disrupt a writer’s career path.

-By mid-career further needs have to be accommodated within the expanding matrix of a professionals creative responsibilities — in seemingly every sphere of their life.
-In the mid-career transition, they often experience an emerging desire to include more of their self and personal time in the equation of their work-life balance requirements.
-Accommodating those needs within the demands already placed upon them from the extra pressure of running your own business or constantly seeking new or renewal of contracts is clearly a challenge.
-Additionally, by mid-career solopreneurs earning less than their partner often experience an increased demand to provide elder-care.
+By mid-career, further needs have to be accommodated within the expanding matrix of a professionals creative responsibilities — in seemingly every sphere of their life.
+In the mid-career transition, women often experience an emerging desire to include more of their self and personal time in the equation of their work-life balance requirements.
+Accommodating those needs within the demands already placed upon them from the extra pressure of running a career after the disruptions of early child rearing years, or constantly seeking new or renewal of contracts is clearly a challenge.
+Additionally, by mid-career, women, who are often earning less than their partner, often experience an increased demand to provide elder-care.
 The complexity of their lives and the magnitude of the challenge should not become a reason to diminish the significance of the new needs.
-The prioritisation of resource allocation to work out how to accommodate those needs during the crucial mid-career stage can be an investment that pays significant dividends later in life.
+The prioritisation of resource allocation to work out how to accommodate those needs during the crucial mid-career stage can be an investment that pays significant dividends later in your career.

 New transitions as the economy changes

-In summary, Mikes Career Counselling Perth service takes an ecological approach to focus on three career management skills identified as top level priorities for solopreneurs and creatives in the mid-stage of their career path.
+In summary, Mikes Career Counselling Perth service takes an ecological approach to focus on three career management skills identified as priorities for people in the mid-stage of their career path.
 These are:

 Why career advice can assist mid-career creatives

-Mature workers of either gender face difficulties obtaining employment after they reach 45.
-Creatives (like many professional women) have an even greater challenge obtaining interesting work later in life, due to the greater complexity of their career path.
-Career management at mid-career has several aims, one of which is to do what can be done to secure the financial circumstances of creatives before age has a further impact on their income earning capability.
+Mature workers of either gender often face difficulties obtaining employment after they reach 45.
+Professional women have an even greater challenge obtaining interesting work later in life, due to the greater complexity of their career path.
+Career management at mid-career has several aims, one of which is to do what can be done to secure your financial circumstances before age has a further impact on your income earning capability.

-Many creatives already have a lower participation rate in the workforce; they are more likely to be employed in a part-time capacity; and their mean income is significantly lower than average.
-Furthermore, in the medium term the world of work is changing in ways that are eliminating significantly more of the sort of jobs many creatives currently seek (retail, administrative, sales and customer service roles) are being replaced with newly emerging roles.
-Unfortunately, a World Economic Forum report predicts, of these jobs, only one new job will be created for every six jobs lost due to the structural changes in the years leading to 2021.
+Many women already have a lower participation rate in the workforce; they are more likely to be employed in a part-time capacity; and their mean income is significantly lower than average.
+Furthermore, in the medium term the world of work is changing in ways that are eliminating significantly more of the sort of roles many women currently seek (retail, administrative, sales and customer service roles) are being replaced with newly emerging roles.
+Unfortunately, a World Economic Forum report predicted, of these female dominated roles, only one new role will be created for every six roles lost due to the structural changes in the years leading to 2021.

-If you think career counselling can benefit your creative life and career path please contact Mike through the contact page on this site or via Linkedin.
+If you think career counselling can benefit your shared life and career path please contact Mike through the contact page on this site or via Linkedin.